menu

 Demographics

-The education level of Marion citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-19.77% of adults 25 and older in Marion have a college degree.
+The percentage of adults in Marion who are college-educated is close to the national average for all communities of 21.84%: 19.77% of the adults in Marion have a bachelor's degree or advanced degree.

 The per capita income in Marion in 2022 was $20,851, which is lower middle income relative to South Carolina, and low income relative to the rest of the US.
 This equates to an annual income of $83,404 for a family of four.
 However, Marion contains both very wealthy and poor people as well.
 Marion also has one of the higher rates of people living in poverty in the nation, with 30.69% of its population below the federal poverty line.